 I had a huge bunch of kale yesterday that needed using up and I fancied doing something quite different and interesting with it.
 And this is what I came up with – Turmeric Roasted Fennel, Chickpeas and Kale Salad.
-It’s utterly scrumptious, looks beautiful with the golden colours from turmeric and is perfectly wholesome.
+It’s utterly scrumptious, looks beautiful with the golden colors from turmeric and is perfectly wholesome.

 I’ve roasted everything, even the kale in the oven.
 It’s February, it’s cold and I crave warm comfort foods.
 The fennel and the chickpeas can be roasted on the same baking sheet, they take about 30 minutes to roast.
 And then you will need a separate one for the kale, which took me about 10 minutes to roast, although you can leave the kale in the oven longer for more crispy finish.
-At the end I’ve tossed everything with some ginger dressing to compliment the turmeric and chopped fresh coriander, yum.
-You could have this for lunch on it’s own or just as a side dish for a more substantial meal.
-Enjoy:)

 Turmeric Roasted Fennel, Chickpeas and Kale Salad